xrjvn/cp317a-group25-carrentalsystem/docs/sprint03.md

 ## **Sprint Summary**
 - Sprint 3 focused on making data save locally instead of being reset every load.
 Because of this users are now able to successfully sign in, sign up and signout.
 - Users are now able to sign in and have their data stored locally and is consistent across the whole app
 - Also getting closer to a fully developed app with a checkout page and rendering the search and research page to be more visually appealing.
+With enhanced features like reservation overlapping for booking, and quality of life additions
 - Overall we took a big step closer to having a fully functioning and socially acceptable app with persistent data, improved visuals and a more reliable service.